Instructor: Amy Johnson

 Classes will have 2 Photo Labs per week and will use Google Photos (formerly Google+) to share images.
 There will be lecture material each week, in addition to the photo assignments.
 However, the greatest value of this class will be in the discussions carried on through the forum.
 The lecture material will not be new or unique--the basics of photography have been well-covered in multitudes of books and websites.
 Having a working photographer at your virtual "beck and call" to answer all of your questions is where you will find the most value in this course.
 If you're wondering about it, it's a good bet someone else is, too, so don't hold back with your questions.

 GOLD STUDENTS will complete the Photo Labs and receive feedback on the results.
+BRONZE STUDENTS are auditors and can read everything that is written, but not interact with the students or instructor directly.

 This course requires a Digital SLR (DSLR) camera.
 If you are unsure if your camera will work for this class, you can check the list here: